+Reason for Action Taken.
+As required under Regulation B, when taking adverse action against an applicant, the Credit Union must provide a statement of the reasons for the action taken.
+The Credit Union will use the sample reasons within regulation for adverse actions, when applicable.
+The statement of reasons must be specific and indicate the principal reason for the adverse action.
+Those reasons must relate to and accurately describe the factors actually considered or scored by the Credit Union.
+Therefore, additional and clear reasons will be used if they are not in alignment with the samples provided within regulation in order to provide a specific reason that accurately describes the factors considered in compliance with regulation.

 Information Obtained from Other Outside Sources.
 When information obtained from an outside source other than a CRA has any bearing on an adverse credit decision, the Credit Union must either disclose the nature of the information or the member’s right to obtain the nature of the information, if a written request is filed within 60 days of the adverse action notice.
 The Credit Union may, but is not required to, disclose the source of the information.

 Information from the Credit Union’s Internal Records.
 If the Credit Union relies on its own experience with a member to deny or increase the cost of credit, there are no disclosure requirements.